loighic/macro/docs/pt1a/intro2.md

 ## Opportunity cost

 The **opportunity cost** of a decision is the value of next best alternative.
 In other words, it is the value of what we give up when we make a choice.
 For example, maybe you went to the gym this morning.
 (And if you didn't, let's imagine that you did.)
 If you hadn't gone to the gym, what would you have been doing?
 Perhaps sleeping or studying or hanging out with friends.
-The opportunity cost of going to the gym is the best one (or most valuable one) of these other options.
+The opportunity cost of going to the gym is the best (or most valuable) of these other options.
 (But only the best one, not all of them.)

 Let's say that your second most preferred option would have spending an hour at a local coffee shop doing homework.
 So, the cost of going to the gym (i.e., the opportunity cost) is this hour spent at the coffee shop.
 Every choice, by definition, involves at least two options, and so every choice that we make has an opportunity cost.